bytedeco/javacv/README.md

         grabber.start();

         // FAQ about IplImage:
-        // - For custom raw processing of data, getByteBuffer() returns an NIO direct
+        // - For custom raw processing of data, createBuffer() returns an NIO direct
         //   buffer wrapped around the memory pointed by imageData, and under Android we can
         //   also use that Buffer with Bitmap.copyPixelsFromBuffer() and copyPixelsToBuffer().
         // - To get a BufferedImage from an IplImage, we may call getBufferedImage().